aphalo/photobiologyLEDs/README.md

 `source_spct` is derived from `data.frame` making the data also usable as is with base R functions.

+## What are these data useful for?

+As LED specifications have tolerances, data obtained from individual LEDs are to be considered only examples.

 ## Examples

 ``` r